nkimotou/BART-Summarizer/README.md

 I've left much more frequent comments in the included files than I usually would, in order to explain everything line by line.
 Ideally, an intern should be able to take this app and fully understand everything from end to end.

+**Troubleshooting issues:**

-For requirements.txt, you should be able to have your dependencies directly installed by using this command in the Dockerfile:
+>For requirements.txt, you should be able to have your dependencies directly installed by using this command in the Dockerfile:

 `RUN pip install --no-cache-dir -r requirements.txt`

-However, I ran into some issues using this method.
+>However, I ran into some issues using this method.
 I directly specified which dependencies to pip install depending on what Docker container errors I had.
 I have left the file the way I am running it locally.
 You may use either of these methods.
+>
+> If you run into issues with Docker not showing your running container after using the 'docker ps' command,
+> check your containers in Docker desktop.
+You'll be able to see any console errors and resolve those.
+> typically, it will be import issues.
+You may have to import other things depending on how your IDE is set up and
+> what you already have installed.

 Please reach out to me at [nkimotou@gmail.com](nkimotou@gmail.com) for any questions or clarification.